Azure/fta-networking/doc/concepts.md

 - You are responsible for the hosting the DNS name and correct name resolution.

 ## WAF
-Web application firewall is used in context with an Application Gateway or an xx?
+Web application firewall is used in context with an Application Gateway or Azure Front Door?